 - Gage the job seeking spouse’s willingness and ability to interview for employment

-I would look forward to learning about your case.
-Please leave a message if the phone number is busy.
+I look forward to learning about your case.